SquarerFive/bf3-bots/README.md

 - Build it by running `quasar dev`, where the built site is located in /dist/spa/
 - When compiling it with vuicc, you will need to point it to that folder.

-## Features
-- Flexible nav-mesh, it can be generated using a single command or use an existing one from the repo.
-- Current support for up to 64 bots. (and this will increase as the mod becomes more optimized)
-- AI Vehicle Interaction.
-- Agnostic combat, AI see each other as normal players and will attack enemies regardless of whether they are human or bot.
-- Conquest : AI attacks enemy objectives.